j-ostmeyer/thirring-rhmc/README.md

 the respective directories.

 #### Caveats
-* Only the INTEL compiler works with MPI, for now.
 * When modifying a Makefile or any file include in one, keep in mind that spaces, even at the end of words, have a meaning.
 For example, setting a variable like this
 ```